 Truth Hijacked: #MeToo

 Especially appalling (it honestly disgusted me) was how others would hijack the truth and twist, distort, or reshape it into something more palatable for them (read my post ‘Only Touching’ for more on this).
 What’s sad is, as I suspected, I got a phone call confirming the existence of other victims.
 My instincts were right.
 The red flags weren’t hyped up over-exaggerations.
 This shows it is more than naïve to reshape truth–it creates public danger, and it puts unsuspecting individuals in harm’s way.

 We must be respectful of those who speak truth (the #MeToo voices).
 Sexual harassment and assault survivors aren’t lottery winners.
 There are no prizes or jackpots handed out to persons who brave speaking about their most private, personal traumatic experiences.
 There’s no service medal given to those who make themselves publicly vulnerable by disclosing they were targets of sexual violence.
 These persons risk losing lifelong communities, families, and friends.
+They put up their own physical health as collateral.
 To suggest survivors disclose for personal gain contradicts reason.
-Worse, it’s just cruel.
+Worse, it’s plain cruel.

 Health Harmed: #MeToo